alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 and decides against destroying one.

-For the new Round-robin DNS balancer,
-We just had to adjust our orchestrator to read the instances from the DNS, add the IPs of any new instances to the DNS registry, and remove the IPs of terminated instances.
+For the new Round-robin DNS balancer, we just had to adjust our orchestrator to read the instances from the DNS, add the IPs of any new instances to the DNS registry, and remove the IPs of terminated instances.